Leguna/leguna/README.md

 ### Fun Fact
 - Subnautica is the best adventure that i have tried so far.
-- I bad at playing factorio and satisfactory. 🤢
+- I am bad at playing factorio and satisfactory. 🤢

 <!--
 **Leguna/leguna** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.